 Introduction.
 The suggested change in the language from "net proceeds, savings, margins and profits" to "profits and losses" is more than just wordsmithing.
 It dances around a fundamental substantive issue and suggests another issue in need of discussion.
+The Comment needs to explain that the term is not intended to imply the association is "for profit" or to mandate the terminology used for purposes other than state law.

 Substantive Issue.
 The substantive issue has been described in previous Committee meetings as "agency v. sale" arrangements.
-"Net proceeds" draws attention to this distinction and the distinction has importance for measuring the "30 percent" floor for allocations to investor participants in this section.
+"Net proceeds" draws attention to this distinction and the distinction has importance for measuring the "5030 percent" floor for allocations to investor participants in this section.